TULiberalArts/Creative-Writing/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
   Discover your career in the literary world with a degree in Creative Writing from Temple University’s College of Liberal Arts.
 Explore careers for English majors and degrees, visit us, and apply!
 keywords: 'Careers for English Majors, Careers for English Degrees, BA in English jobs'
  # custom variables
-sidebar: false
 ---
 For graduates of the College of Liberal Arts’ Creative Writing Bachelor of Arts or Master of Fine Arts, the possibilities in the literary world are many.
 Whether through writing, editing, teaching or pursuing a more advanced degree, graduates find their place and make the most of their education.
 Learn what you can do with an [undergraduate](#what-can-i-do-with-an-undergraduate-degree-in-creative-writing) or [graduate](#what-can-i-do-with-a-graduate-degree-in-creative-writing) degree, [visit the campus](#visit-us) today and [apply](#apply) to the creative writing program of your choice to get started.